 Discussion:

-We find the comment generally valid in the sense that (1) there is a need for clearly defined frame exchange opportunities for initiator and responder after after beamforming completion and in the absence of slot structure and schedule, and (2) there is value to defining an active scan flow.
+We find the comment generally valid in the sense that (1) there is a need for clearly defined frame exchange opportunities for initiator and responder after beamforming completion and in the absence of slot structure and schedule, and (2) there is value to defining an active scan flow.
 However, we defer the active scan flow definition to future.

 First, we clarify that the Transmit Period subfield in the TDD SSW Ack frame defines a periodic transmit opportunity to exchange non-beamforming frames after beamforming completion, which is necessary to have multiple frame exchanges and with possible retries (see the table below in discussion section).
 The periodic nature was described in Document 802.11-18/0381 (Slide 2), but not correctly reflected in the implementation text.